-"The breadth and depth of experience I received during my postdoctoral year has given me the confidence and sense of professional identity necessary to function at a high level in my current position." ~Recent postdoctoral fellow
+"The breadth and depth of experience I received during my postdoctoral year has given me the confidence and sense of professional identity necessary to function at a high level in my current position." ~Recent postdoctoral fellow As noted above, we have two overarching aims for our postdoctoral training program:

-As noted above, we have two overarching aims for our postdoctoral training program:
+1. Fellows will develop the full range of skills required for advanced functioning as an independent psychologist.

-- 1. Fellows will develop the full range of skills required for independent functioning as a psychologist. - 2.
-Fellows will develop skills required to function effectively as a psychologist in a high priority area of health care for Veterans (e.g., Behavioral Medicine; Geropsychology; Palliative Care; Psychosocial Rehabilitation; PTSD;
+2. Fellows will develop skills required to function effectively as a psychologist in a high priority area of health care for Veterans (e.g., Behavioral Medicine; Geropsychology; Palliative Care; Psychosocial Rehabilitation; PTSD; Trauma and Substance Use Treatment; Couples/Family Systems).